OpenChannelSSD/qemu-nvme/README.md

 ## Configuring the virtual open-channel SSD drive

 The device must have a backend file to store its data.
-Create a backend file by
+Create a backend file by (e.g., 8GB)

     dd if=/dev/zero of=ocssd_backend.img bs=1M count=8096